Eucharitidae: Subfamilies

-The number of subfamilies of Eucharitidae has changed over the years, but the three most widely accepted are Oraseminae, Eucharitinae, and Gollumiellinae.

 Oraseminae

 Oraseminae are parasitic on the ant genus Pheidole (Myrmicinae), as well as the fire ant in southern South America and the little red fire ant in the Caribbean.
 They are distributed worldwide in tropical regions, such as Costa Rica, Ecuador, Brazil, and Argentina.
 They are also native to Texas, Florida, Massachusetts, Delaware, and Colorado.

-The Oraseminae female punctures the plant tissue on which she will oviposit, and places an egg inside of each incision.
+An orasemine female punctures the plant tissue on which she will oviposit, and places an egg inside of each incision.
 The eggs are deposited on the edges of the underside of leaves, and are sometimes found in the buds and stems of the plant.
-They have been known to oviposite on blueberry leaves, tea leaves (Das), oak leaves, olive leaves, mango leaves, flower heads, and banana fingers.
+They have been known to oviposit on blueberry leaves, tea leaves (Das), oak leaves, olive leaves, mango leaves, flower heads, and banana fingers.
 Species of Eucharitidae are consistent in their choice of leaf for oviposition.

-Because Oraseminae eggs are laid on plants that are not always visited by foraging ants, the larvae will most often attach to intermediate hosts, or “insect prey” that will eventually be devoured by ants.
+Because orasemine eggs are laid on plants that are not always visited by foraging ants, the larvae will most often attach to intermediate hosts, or “insect prey” that will eventually be devoured by ants.
 Sometimes, however, foraging ants are present and there is no need for an intermediate host.
 Upon arriving at the ants’ brood, the larva burrows into the host's thorax and feeds there.
 The wasp feeds until the host larva pupates; after the host pupates, the wasp will resume feeding until it emerges from its host.
 The average time of development from planidia to adult is 29.5 days; the average pupal stage is 8.2 days.

-Because Oraseminae larvae, pupae, and adults are easily distinguished from their host, the wasps disguise themselves by passively obtaining the odor of the fire ants.
+Because orasemine larvae, pupae, and adults are easily distinguished from their host, the wasps disguise themselves by passively obtaining the odor of the fire ants.
 After a few days in the nest, the odor wears off and the ants begin to notice the wasps are not a part of their brood.
 At this point, the wasps leave the nest to mate and lay eggs.
-Though Oraseminae have a high fertility rate, only a small percentage of eggs survive to adulthood.
+Though orasemines have a high fertility rate, only a small percentage of eggs survive to adulthood.